 At first, the tree grows quickly because there is no visibility data and the algorithm has to develop it to answer the visibility queries.
 The timings show the extra computational cost required for this construction.
 As a second step, the tree growth slows down drastically because the previously computed equivalence classes can be re-used and only need to be completed from time to time.
 As a consequence the computational cost falls down.
 This is the global behaviour of the visibility algorithm.
 In addition, notice that the image points are shaded in the scanline order.
 This allows handling consecutive points which are likely to share the same visibility data.
-This is noticeable locally: An "expensive" query is always followed by "cheaper" queries, taking advantage of the previous computational effort.
+This is noticeable locally: An "expensive" query is al-